-Unions must add more value to survive
+In right-to-work era, unions must add more value

 Union membership is declining.
 In fact, it's at an all-time low nationwide.
 And numbers dropped significantly in Michigan last year — the first full year the state was right to work.
 Rather than just fight against these trends, unions should devote themselves to offering their members better services.